The Danish UK Association is a joint community for people and businesses seeking to connect and be inspired. We are stronger together.

 We connect people.
 We celebrate Danishness.
 We have a good time.

-The Danish-UK Association is proud to have as our patron HM Queen Margarethe II of Denmark.
-Royal patronage has been an important feature for the Danish-UK community and it is something all our members value greatly.
+The Danish-UK Association is proud to have as our patron HM Queen Margrethe II of Denmark.
+Royal Patronage has been an important feature for the Danish-UK community and it is something all our members value greatly.

 Our preferred charity

 Why The Eve Appeal is the Preferred Charity of the Danish-UK Association.

 In 1985 a young Dane, Lone Strøyberg, arrived in London, and in 1989 became the first Managing Director of The Danish UK Chamber of Commerce (DUCC).
 With her ability, charm, humour and her hard work ethic, she was a vital member of the team that set up the Chamber and was crucial to its success in its early years.